2002 Honda Indy 300: Race

 During the red flag, many drivers stated that the visibility was far too low, which is what contributed to the pileup.
-CART officials announced that the start of the race was waived off and every driver who was involved in the crash (except Fernández and Takagi, as they were still being treated for injuries) would be permitted to use their backup cars for the upcoming start.
+CART officials announced that the start of the race was waved off and every driver who was involved in the crash (except Fernández and Takagi, as they were still being treated for injuries) would be permitted to use their backup cars for the upcoming start.
 Most teams pulled out their backup cars, while Domínguez's team repaired the suspension damage to his primary car.
 The race had also been shortened to 50 laps, and 35 laps (half of the originally scheduled distance) were required to be completed in order for the race to be declared official.
 Postponing the race was not an option due to international travel logistics, as cars had to get to Fontana, California by Tuesday to allow for conversion to superspeedway configuration and the 500-mile oval race scheduled the following weekend.
 Logistics of the street course circuit also played a factor, as organizers were contractually required to have the entire course cleared by the next morning.
 During the red flag, CART president Chris Pook held a meeting with its drivers to discuss safety concerns ahead of the event.
 After an 81-minute delay to clean the course, the sixteen remaining drivers showed up to the starting grid and refired their engines to start the race again.
 With rain finally clearing up, the race began under yellow flag conditions for the first three laps.
 The green flag was waved at 3:43 PM on lap 4 to mark the beginning of the race, and pole sitter da Matta promptly fired away from the rest of the field.
 Bräck also outbraked and made a pass on Kanaan for third position.
 The race went without any incidents until the sixth lap, when Domínguez went into the runoff area in turn eight, but continued.
 A lap later, Tracy spun in turn nine and made slight contact with the wall and Tagliani, but continued.
 The lap after that, course officials threw local caution flags in turn eight for reported rain.
 The rain would soon fall across the entire course again and visibility began to deteriorate, leading to a full-course caution being issued on lap 10.
 From this point until the race's end, the green flag was not displayed and the last thirty-one laps were run under caution.